shirokxnes/Elaine-Shim/README.md

 # It's A Me!
 Hello.
-My name is Elaine, a normal nonbinary teenager.
-I'm currently a sophomore at Whitney High School.
+My name is Elaine, an as-normal-as-you-can-get nonbinary teenager.(they/them) I'm currently a sophomore at Whitney High School.

-#### A few hobbies..
+#### A Few Hobbies..
 1. I like math!
 2. I enjoy editing videos.
 Not anything professional, just fun little edits on the side.
 3. I enjoy playing games too, mainly rhythm games.